Search & Destroy: Tactical Combat Vietnam 1965–1966

-Search & Destroy: Tactical Combat Vietnam 1965-1966 is a tactical-level wargame published by Simulations Publications, Inc. (SPI) in 1975, set in the Vietnam War.
+Search & Destroy: Tactical Combat Vietnam 1965–1966 is a tactical-level wargame published by Simulations Publications, Inc. (SPI) in 1975, set in the Vietnam War.

 Description

 Search & Destroy is a 2-player wargame that simulates non-urban squad- or platoon-level combat between American forces and Viet Cong guerilla forces during the period of American involvement in the Vietnam War.
 The American player must deploy forces to search the map for caches of equipment and food.
 The Viet Cong player tries to prevent this, or to cause unacceptable American casualties.

 Publication history

-In March 1971, in Issue 26 of Strategy & Tactics, SPI published a pull-out game designed by John Young titled Grunt.
+In March 1971, in Issue 26 of Strategy & Tactics, SPI published a pull-out game designed by John Kramer titled Grunt.
 It was SPI's first contemporary game, set in what was at the time the still on-going Vietnam War, as well as the first ever wargame focused on squad-level combat.
 By 1974, after several rival game companies published tactical-level games with better rules, SPI revised, updated and republished several of their older games.
-One of these was a new edition of Grunt, retitled Search & Destroy, published by SPI in 1975.
+One of these was a new edition of Grunt, designed by John Young and retitled Search & Destroy, published by SPI in 1975.
 As critic Joe Scoleri noted over 25 years later, "Search & Destroy, like its predecessor, Grunt, was not a popular game with the board wargamers of the time."